Mhal236/WINCTech/GOOGLE_AUTH_SETUP.md

    - Ensure the redirect URI in Google Console matches exactly: `http://localhost:5173/login`

 3. **"Access denied"**
-   - Only `@windscreencompare.com` email addresses are allowed
+   - Make sure you're using a valid Google account with an email address

 4. **Token exchange fails**
    - Check that your Google Client ID and Secret are correct